damarisparasca/HoTsPot-Hosted/README.md

 - evaluation model calculation for the Water Score  (evaluation_model.ipynb)

-- javascript code for the Watercredits calculator (scriptnew.js)
+- javascript code for the WaterCredits calculator (scriptnew.js)

 - folders of images in the website